tidbots/gpsr/README.md

 ## 結果
 ```
-$ rostopic pub /gpsr/asr/text std_msgs/String "data: 'Find a sponge in the living room then get it and bring it to me'" -1
+$ rostopic pub /gpsr/asr/text std_msgs/String "data: 'Find a cleaning supply in the bedroom then get it and put it on the refrigerator'" -1
+$ rostopic pub -1 /gpsr/asr/utterance_end std_msgs/Bool "data: true"
 ```

 ```